The Rich History of the Palazzo Tornabuoni

-Palazzo Tornabuoni, whose origins date back to the fifteenth century, remains one of the most important privately owned Renaissance palaces in Florence.
-Its location, at the corner of Via Tornabuoni and Via Strozzi, places the Palazzo in the historical centre and at the heart of Florence’s contemporary life.
+Palazzo Tornabuoni, whose origins date back to the 15th century, remains one of the most important privately owned Renaissance buildings in Florence.
+Its location, on the corner of Via Tornabuoni and Via Strozzi, places the Palazzo in the historical centre of the Tuscan capital and at the heart of Florence’s contemporary life.
 Entering the Palazzo, the huntress Diana welcomes you.
-From its Renaissance origins, through the successive generations of illustrious Florentines that have lived here, frescoes, sculptures and architectural details tell magnificent stories of love, joy and courage.
+From its Renaissance origins, through to the successive generations of illustrious Florentines that have lived here, frescoes, sculptures and architectural details tell magnificent stories of love, joy and courage.

-Jacopo Corsi, owner of Palazzo Tornabuoni after Alessandro Medici, was a great music lover and in the habit of holding gatherings in the Palazzo Tornabuoni with a selection of the greatest poets and musicians of that time, like Claudio Monteverdi, Torquato Tasso, Ottavio Rinuccini, Jacopo Peri and Giovanbatista Marino, who called themselves the ‘Academy of Music’.
-In fact, it was in the now Privately Owned Residence the ‘Sala delle Muse’ that the opera ‘Dafne’ was first staged in 1594 to the music of Peri and the lyrics of Rinuccini.
+Jacopo Corsi, owner of Palazzo Tornabuoni after Alessandro Medici, was a great music lover and in the habit of holding gatherings in the Palazzo Tornabuoni.
+The Palazzo hosted a selection of the greatest poets and musicians of that time—Claudio Monteverdi, Torquato Tasso, Ottavio Rinuccini, Jacopo Peri and Giovanbattista Marino, who called themselves the ‘Academy of Music’.
+In fact, it was in the now privately owned residence’s ‘Sala delle Muse’, that the opera Dafne was first staged in 1594 to the music of Peri and the lyrics of Rinuccini.
 This was the first melodramatic performance in the world and it was later held in a more systematic manner in the famous ‘Sala Bianca’ of Palazzo Pitti.

-This musical entertainment commissioned by Corsi would gain Palaazzo Tornabuoni a place in the history books – for although the elite circle of humanists who gathered to hear Jacopo Peri’s Dafne one evening in 1598 were probably unaware of its significance, scholars now consider this to be the world’s first opera.
+This musical entertainment commissioned by Corsi would put Palazzo Tornabuoni in the history books—although the elite circle of humanists who gathered to hear Jacopo Peri’s Dafne one evening in 1598 were probably unaware of its significance, scholars now consider this to be the birthplace of the opera.

-Over the centuries, each generation embellished the palace with magnificent frescoes and statuary, creating the glorious edifice that Club members enjoy today.
-Some of the most splendid works of art date from the late sixteenth century, when the Palazzo became the property of Alessandro de’ Medici, the future Pope Leo XI.
+Over the centuries, each generation embellished the palace with magnificent frescoes and statues, creating the glorious edifice that private Club members enjoy today.
+Some of the most splendid works of art date from the late 16th century, when the Palazzo became the property of Alessandro de’ Medici, the future Pope Leo XI.
 As Archbishop of Florence, Alessandro transformed the Palazzo into his seat of power, commissioning leading artists of the day to decorate its grand halls.

 In 1736 Marquis Antonio Corsi acquired Palazzo Tornabuoni.
-During the following century and a half his family continued to embellish and improve the Palazzo, unifying its diverse architectural styles as well as commissioning new decorative elements.
-Many of the hand carved marble mantle pieces, as well as the delicate stucco work framing the frescoes, date from this time.
-A meticulous four-year restoration has returned the Palace to the splendor of its Reniassance origins.
-At the same time, the building’s infrastructure has been updated to the most hi-tech, yet unobtrusive, levels of comfort, style and convenience.
+During the following century and a half, his family continued to embellish and improve the building, unifying its diverse architectural styles as well as commissioning new decorative elements.
+Many of the hand-carved marble mantelpieces and delicate stucco work framing the frescoes date back to this time.
+A meticulous four-year restoration has returned the Palace to the splendor of its Renaissance origins.
+In addition to this, the building’s infrastructure has been updated to the most hi-tech—yet unobtrusive—levels of comfort, style and convenience.